In this article I will explain with an example, how to configure jQuery AutoComplete select (multiple words) in ASP.Net Web Services.

 Database

-Building the Web Service
+Web Service

-The fetched records are processed and the Key Value Pair is created by appending the Id to the Name field in the following format {0}-{1} where is the {0} Name and {1} is the ID.
+The fetched records are processed and the Key Value Pair is created by appending the ID to the Name field in the following format {0}-{1} where the {0} is Name and {1} is the ID.

-Since jQuery Autocomplete will allow to select multiple selections, hence we will need to take precautions that the existing searched Customers are excluded from the new search.
-To accomplish this functionality, I have made use of an array which stores the terms to be excluded and they are then excluded
+Since jQuery AutoComplete will allow to select multiple options, hence we will need to take precautions that the selected customers are excluded from the new search.

 C#